 ENG 495 gives students the opportunity to get hands-on experience in a field related to English studies.
 The Department of English matches a student intern with an appropriate host organization, and depending on the host’s needs, the intern spends a semester assisting with writing and editing, research, public relations, organizing, and an array of communications-oriented tasks.

 Interns commit to working 8-12 hours each week for their host organizations.
-These are unpaid internships; students in the program earn three academic credits, and the internship experience counts as one of the course requirements for the English major.
+These are unpaid internships; students in the program earn three academic credits, and the internship experience counts as one of the course requirements for the English major or minor.

 The host organization plays a direct supervisory role with the intern, assigning work and giving feedback as necessary.
 The UHM-based supervisor of the internship program remains in contact with the students throughout the semester and is always available if questions or concerns arise.
 Interns send the supervisor weekly reports on their activities, and they write a mid-semester and final report on their experience.
 They also produce a resume and a letter of application for a job, graduate program, or scholarship.
 They will also have the opportunity to develop an electronic portfolio of work if appropriate and desired.